WHAT IS HOSPICE?

 What is the Procedure to Establish Hospice Care for a Terminally Family Member?

-It is this person who will typically lead in the decision-making process on palliative care issues.
-Sometimes, but not always, this person is supported by other family members in the caregiving process.
-Our staff with help this person or family team make decisions backed by the support of the complete hospice staff who will make scheduled visits throughout the course of treatment.
+Typically, this designated person leads the decision-making process concerning palliative care.
+Although not always the case, this person may receive support from other family members in the caregiving process.
+Our staff actively assists this individual or the family team, backed by the full support of the hospice staff, who conduct scheduled visits throughout the treatment.

-Our staff will monitor and assess the patient on a constant and on-going basis, as requested by the primary caregiver or patient.
-Hospice staff is available on call on a 24/7 basis.
+Our staff continuously monitors and assesses the patient at the request of the primary caregiver or patient.
+Hospice staff is available around the clock, seven days a week.

-The hospice team creates a care plan for each patient carefully considering their specific needs, desires, directives and medical criteria.
-As each patient approaches end-of-life as uniquely as he or she lives it, a holistic team of caregivers will remain vigilant to your loved one’s every need.
+The hospice team creates a personalized care plan for each patient, meticulously considering their specific needs, desires, directives, and medical criteria.
+Since each patient approaches the end of life uniquely, a holistic team of caregivers remains attentive to every need of your loved one.